-7.3.
-Further operations on the implant
+7.3 Further operations on the implant

-7.3.1.Toolbar
+7.3.1 Toolbar

 In the upper menu bar it is possible to display a toolbar of further operations on the implant by selecting "View > Toolbars > Implants Toolbar".
-Here there are icons for removing the implant (1), replacing the implant (2), and displaying information about the implant (3).
+Here are icons for removing the implant (1), replacing the implant (2), displaying information about the implant (3) and Endo mode for placing implants by tip ((4) see chapter 17).

-All of these operations are used in the same way: we click on the icon, move the cursor onto the implant, and click on it.
-For the option of replacing the implant, the same dialog appears as when adding the implant, in which we choose which implant we want to replace the selected implant with.
+Operations 1 and 3 are used in the same way: we click on the icon, move the cursor onto the implant, and click on it.
+For the option of replacing the implant (2), the same dialog appears as when adding the implant, in which we choose which implant we want to replace the selected implant with.

-7.3.2.Context menu
+7.3.2 Context menu